Microscopic theory of spin Seebeck effect in antiferromagnets: Spin Seebeck Effect in Antiferromagnetic Insulators

 For the model described by Eqs.(\ref{Dynamics_Metal}) and (\ref{ThermalAverage_Metal}), the dynamical susceptibility of the conducting electrons can be approximated by (for more detail, App. \ref{App:SpinSusceptibility_NormalMetal})

 where $\textrm{Im}\chi_{+-}^{\textrm{R}}\qty(\omega)=\frac{1}{N_{\textrm{m}}}\sum_{\bm p}\textrm{Im}\chi_{+-}^{\textrm{R}}\qty(\bm p,\omega)$, and $\mathcal{D}\qty(0)$ denotes the electron DoS at the Fermi energy~\cite{To,Shastry1994,Kato2019,WhiteRobert,Kato2020}.
-This expression is valid when $\hbar\omega$ is sufficiently smaller than the Fermi energy (or band width).
-In the setup of SSE, we apply a static magnetic field and hence a Landau level structure seems to emerge in the attached metal.
-However, usually one uses a dirty metal, which includes impurity potentials and polycrystal structure, and the energy scale of the metal (Fermi energy, impurity potential, etc.) is much larger than those of the applied magnetic field and exchange interaction of the magnet.
-Thus, the Landau level is expected to be irrelevant and we may rather use the expression of Eq.~(\ref{eq:Fermi}).
+This expression is valid when $\hbar\omega$ is sufficiently lower than the Fermi energy (or band width).
+In the SSE setup, a Landau-level structure seems to emerge in the attached metal due to the applied field.
+However, (as we already mentioned) a disordered metal with impurities and polycrystalline structure is attached in standard SSE bilayers, and typical energy scales of the metal (the Fermi energy, the impurity potential, etc.) are much larger than those of the magnetic field and the magnetic exchanges.
+Thus, the Landau level is expected to be irrelevant, and we can instead use the expression of Eq.~(\ref{eq:Fermi}).